howtographql/howtographql/content/frontend/react-apollo/8-subscriptions.md

 ### What are GraphQL Subscriptions?

-Subscriptions are a GraphQL feature that allows the server to send data to the clients when a specific event happens on the backend.
+Subscriptions are a GraphQL feature that allows the server to send data to the clients when a specific event happens.
 Subscriptions are usually implemented with [WebSockets](https://en.wikipedia.org/wiki/WebSocket), where the server holds a steady connection to the client.
-That is, the _Request-Response-Cycle_ that we used for all previous interactions with the API is not used for subscriptions.
+This means we're not using the _Request-Response-Cycle_ that we used for all previous interactions with the API when implementing subscriptions.
 Instead, the client initially opens up a steady connection to the server by specifying which event it is interested in.
 Every time this particular event happens, the server uses the connection to push the data that's related to the event to the client.

 ### Subscriptions with Apollo

 When using Apollo, you need to configure your `ApolloClient` with information about the subscriptions endpoint.
-This is done by using functionality from the `subscriptions-transport-ws` npm module.
+This is done by adding another `ApolloLink` to the Apollo middleware chain.
+This time, it's the `WebSocketLink` from the [`apollo-link-ws`](https://github.com/apollographql/apollo-link/tree/master/packages/apollo-link-ws) package.

 Go and add this dependency to your app first.